aglee/InspectThis/README.markdown

 ITDataWindowController ([.h][7], [.m][8]) shows a way to implement document windows that each have their own inspector views.
 Within each document window, the inspector views reflect the selected object in that window.

-Because the properties being inspected are simple, no subclassing is needed for the inspector views themselves, just different nibs.
+In this demo app, because the properties being inspected are simple, no subclassing is needed for the inspector views themselves, just different nibs.
 Each inspector view is implemented using a plain NSView, standard Cocoa controls, and a plain NSViewController, along with bindings.

 I'm sure there are more powerful libraries out there that already do the same or similar.
 I just felt like rolling my own as an exercise.